jgossage/Web/BuildWebsite.md

     This makes your *GitHub* repository capable of containing the source material for your website.
 ### Make Your `GitHub` Repository be a `GitHub Pages` Source Repository
     You need to access the `settings` for the repository.
 Scroll down the `settings` page until you find a section dealing with `GitHub Pages`.\
     Then perform the following steps:
     * Turn on the `gh-pages` option.\
-      You do this by specifying `gh-pages` as the selected `source` for your site.
-If you have created a `gh-pages` branch in your repository, it will appear as an option in the drop-down menu for `source`.
+      You do this by specifying `gh-pages` as the selected `source` for your
-    * Select the folder to use as your publishing source.\
-      You should have created this folder before you enable ``gh-pages``.
-If you followed my recommendations, you will already have a folder named `/docs` at the root of your repository.
-This directory will be used as the source for content for your website so you may maintain other material that is not directly related to your website in this repository.
-    * Make the newly created branch the default branch for `GitHub`.\
-      `GitHub` will have added some files to your repository at this point and will enable the re-generation of your website each time you push your local copy of your source repository to `GitHub`.
-    * Clone the repository on *GitHub* onto your local machine.\
-      The clone will be stored with the `gh-pages` branch enabled.
-If you want to work with any other branch, such as `main` you must use the command line `git checkout -b main origin/main` to make the branch have a locally accessible instance of that branch.
-    * Verify that you have the `gh-pages` branch checked out.